Critical Thinking in Nursing

 How can nurses improve their critical thinking skills?

-Nurses can improve critical thinking by practicing reflection after patient encounters, participating in case studies and simulations, asking "why" questions about routine practices, seeking feedback from experienced colleagues, and using structured decision-making frameworks like SBAR.
+Nurses can improve by practicing reflection after patient encounters (what went well, what would you do differently?), participating in case studies and simulations, asking "why" questions about routine practices, seeking feedback from experienced colleagues, and using structured frameworks like SBAR for communication and ADPIE for care planning.
+Research also emphasizes the importance of mentorship relationships and creating a culture where questioning is encouraged.

-What is the difference between critical thinking and clinical judgment in nursing?
+What is the difference between critical thinking and clinical judgment?